-The creditors’ voluntary liquidation takes place when the shareholders of a company decide to terminate a company they hold shares in.
+The creditors’ voluntary liquidation occurs when the company’s shareholders decide to terminate a company they hold shares.
 However, at times the company is unable to pay back all the creditors.
-The directors of the company initiate the creditor’s voluntary liquidation.
+The directors of the company initiate creditor’s voluntary liquidation.

 Members’ Voluntary Liquidation

-The shareholders of the company initiate the member’s voluntary liquidation in spite of the company being solvent.
+The shareholders of the company initiate the member’s voluntary liquidation despite the company being solvent.
 The company holds enough cash to close operations without owing money to any creditors.
 In this type of liquidation, the court will conduct the hearing for the closedown of the company.
-A qualified insolvency practitioner will commence the process of the liquidation.
-The directors will have to prove the worth of the company to pay all debts.
+A qualified insolvency practitioner will commence the process of liquidation.
+The directors will have to prove the company’s worth to pay all debts.

-The court can pass an order for winding-up and forcefully shutting down an organization.
-This action could be done if someone connected to the business files a petition.
+The court can pass an order for winding up and forcefully shutting down an organization.
+This is known as compulsory liquidation.
+If someone connected to the business files a petition, this action could be done.
 This could be a director of the company or a creditor awaiting payment.
-However, in cases of more than one director, all directors need to jointly file the petition.
-A creditor at first files a petition in the court.
-Despite statutory warning, if the debt owed to him has remained undisputed, ignored or unpaid, the creditor may opt for liquidation.
+However, in cases of more than one director, all directors need to jointly file the petition—a creditor at first files a petition in the court.
+Despite the statutory warning, the creditor may opt for liquidation if the debt owed to him has remained undisputed, ignored, or unpaid.

-After having a deep understanding of the types of liquidation, let us have a look at the process of liquidation.
+After having a deep understanding of the types of liquidation, let us look at the process of liquidation.